-If you haven’t yet read Five Years Gone, the description for One Year Home is full of spoilers.
+If you haven’t yet read Five Years Gone, the excerpt for One Year Home is full of spoilers.

 Get Five Years Gone here and read that first!